-Fail-safe mechanisms usually do not exist for applying modern software to problem (1).
-The computer algebra system maple reports the "solution" $y = 1 + x^3$ for the problem $y' = 3(y-1)^{2/3}$ , y(0) = 1.
+For the initial value problem $y' = 3(y-1)^{2/3}$, y(0) = 1, the computer algebra system maple reports the solution $y = 1 + x^3$.
 But the obvious equilibrium solution y = 1 is unreported.
-The maple numeric solver silently accepts the same problem and solves for y = 1.
-To experience this, execute in maple V Release 5.1 the code below.
+The maple numeric solver silently accepts the same problem and solves to obtain the solution y = 1.
+To experience this, execute the maple code below.

-There was an improvement in the report in later versions, e.g., version 10.
-In these versions, y(x) = 1 was reported for both.
+There was an improvement in the report in version 10.
+In later versions, y(x) = 1 was reported for both.
 The inference for the maple user is that there is a unique solution, but the model has multiple solutions, making both reports incorrect.
+Computer algebra system Maxima has similar difficulties.